Skip to content

 Jane Austen, Persuasion

-The Cobb is a curving breakwater built to protect Lyme Regis’ harbour.
-Walking along the thick stone wall provides a stunning view of the pretty bay and the little harbour.
-The wall featured in a pivotal scene in Jane Austen’s Persuasion and several film and TV adaptations of the book, as well an iconic scene from The French Lieutenant’s Woman (both the movie and the book).
+This wall features in a pivotal scene in Jane Austen’s Persuasion and several film and TV adaptations of the book, as well as an iconic scene from The French Lieutenant’s Woman (both the movie and the book).
 You can learn more in my post listing 16 books set in Dorset.

 6 – Marine Aquarium